 |

-This Canadian game show ran for years on CTV.
+This excellent Canadian game show ran for 17 years on CTV from 1973 to 1990.
 Two teams of two competed.
-The object of the game was solve a pun by adding letters to the board.
+The object of the game was to solve a pun by adding letters to the board.
+(Many of the clever puns were submitted by viewers.)
 You might recognize host Jim Perry from his work on American game shows.
-And yes, the 26th letter of the alphabet is "zed" in Canada.
+The smooth-voiced announcer is Dave DeVol who holds the world record for the longest tenure as a TV weatherman.
+Oh yes: the 26th letter of the alphabet is "zed" in Canada.

 Tags: